jEnbuska/react-proxy-state/README.md

 This node acts as an ***interface for making changes*** to the state, while keeping the states datastructure ***immutable***.
 A single location in the shadow state is called a ***node***.

-The benefit of updating the state by using eventHandler nodes, is that all the update actions are mirrored back to the actual state, and they are applied by using pathcopying.
+The benefit of updating the state by using eventHandler nodes, is that all the update actions are mirrored back to the actual state, and they are applied by using ***pathcopying***.
-As a result, the context state stais allways ***immutable*** without hassle and boilerplate code.
+As a result, the context state stais allways ***immutable*** without any hassle and boilerplate code.

 ##### State variable
 ---------------------